-There is also provision for costs to be summarily assessed at the end of a hearing, rather than having to proceed to a detailed assessment.
+There is also provision in Commercial Court proceedings for costs to be summarily assessed at the end of a hearing, rather than having to proceed to a detailed assessment.

 Where a detailed assessment is to take place, the receiving party may make an application for a payment on account of costs pending that assessment.